 - Trash bag (or reused plastic bag): Leave no trace, which means no wrappers or toilet paper.
 An empty plastic bag from any of the vendors in Cusco comes in handy!

-So, now that you’ve got your packing sorted, go ahead and enjoy every step of the Inca Trail (well, maybe not every one of those uphill steps).
+So, now that you’ve got your Inca Trail packing list sorted, go ahead and enjoy every step of the trek (well, maybe not every one of those uphill steps).
 Let me know if I’ve missed anything or if you have questions about any of these recommendations!